 Right to withdraw consent:

-Candidates who have sent us an email containing details of their campaign have the right to withdraw that consent.
+Candidates who have sent Women in Public Life an email containing details of their campaign have the right to withdraw that consent.

 Right to complain to supervisory authority: